Whooooooo! This was awesome! So awesome! I’m so happy that I did it!

 Yes, because YES, just YES-YES-YES, and all of a sudden it was exciting again!

-I had no idea whether I’d even be able to complete the first mile, let alone the whole thing, but in order to succeed, you have to turn up – so hey.
+I had no idea whether I’d even be able to complete the first mile, let alone the whole thing, but I wasn’t going to succeed if I didn’t show up, so hey.
 I was nervous, though.
 Really, really nervous.

 On the day, I got up at 5:30, ate, showered, put on my running kit, and drove to Eden.
 We rocked up beside the start line and the heavens opened and soon hundreds of us were shivering in the rain.
 Someone told me that it was a hard, hilly course and the “wrong” choice for a first half-marathon.
 I stood quietly hoping that my love of hills would see me through…